philstorm/philstorm/README.md

  <b>PROJECTS</b>

-Hey, I’m Phillip Afuwape — Compliance Analyst, Cybersecurity pro, and architect of secure digital futures.
+Advanced Compliance Analyst, Cybersecurity pro, and architect of secure digital futures.
 With 5+ years of experience across NIST, SOC 2, ISO 27001, PCI DSS, and AI governance, I help companies move fast without breaking trust.
 From automating audits to building AI risk frameworks, I turn complexity into clarity.
 The future isn’t waiting — and neither am I. This GitHub is where I drop proof: hands-on projects, frameworks, and policies built for tomorrow.
-If you're building with cloud, AI, or risk in mind — welcome.
-You just found your compliance partner.
+If you're looking for solutions with great results with cloud, AI, or risk in mind — welcome.
+You just found your compliance Guru.